rebelsky/csc207c/_eboards/eboard38.md

   the design decisions embedded in the code and the relation of the class to a larger ecosystem.
 (Why did someone create this class?)
-* The specification says "_Read, understand, **and modify** code that you did not write._" I'd like to see appropriate modifications.
+* The specification says "_Read, understand, **and modify** code that you did not write._" I'd like to see appropriate modifications and a description of that modification.

 ### Development #7: Documentation